-Comp.# Customized Competency Course Meeting Competency Credits Onsite Online FS1 Define and describe the concepts of food systems, food security, food system sustainability, and resilience.
-180.620 Food Systems and Public Health 4 2 nd FS2 Characterize political, social, and economic influences on food systems.
-180.620 Food Systems and Public Health 4 2 nd FS3 Use a systems perspective to propose an evidence-based food system 180.620 Food Systems and Public Health 4 2 nd FS4 Explain the linkages between human health, animal health and environmental health.
-180.606 Case Studies in Food Production and Public Health OR 180.635 Seafood and Public Health: Global Trade, Nutrition, and the Environment 3 4 th FS5 Evaluate opportunities to advance food 180.655 Baltimore Food Systems: A Case Study of Urban Food Environments OR 180.644 Food System Resilience to Disasters: Covid-19, Climate Change, 4 3 rd system change through an equity lens. and Beyond OR 180.605 Food Systems Practicum 3 2 nd 4 th FS6 Develop and communicate an evidence- based-policy position on a complex food systems topic 180.606 Case Studies in Food Production and Public Health OR 180.644 Food System Resilience to Disasters: Covid-19, Climate Change, and Beyond 2 4 th GESH1 Define climate change and describe multiple ways climate change will have an impact on public health 180.611 The Global Environment, Climate Change and Public Health 4 1 st GESH2 Define behaviors related to climate change and environmental sustainability, and identify factors that affect them, and design a behavior change intervention to address either climate change or environmental sustainability 224.689 Health Behavior Change at the Individual, Community and Household Levels 4 2 nd GESH3 Effectively communicate a position/opinion on a climate and/or sustainability topic 188.688 Global Environmental Sustainability and Health Seminar Note: students must enroll in this course for both 2nd and 4th term 1 2 nd , 4 th
+Comp.# General Competency Course Meeting Competency Credits Onsite Online FS1 Define and describe the concepts of food systems, food security, food system sustainability, and resilience.
+180.620 Food Systems and Public Health 4 1 st FS2 Use a systems perspective to propose an evidence-based food system intervention 180.620 Food Systems and Public Health 4 1 st FS3 Explain the linkages between human health, animal health and environmental health 180.606 Case Studies in Food Production and Public Health OR 180.635 Seafood and Public Health: Global 4 4 th Trade, Nutrition, and the Environment 180.655 Baltimore Food Systems: A Case FS4 Apply an equity lens to food systems challenges and/or interventions Study of Urban Food Environments OR 180.644 Food System Resilience to Disasters: Covid-19, Climate Change, and Beyond OR 2 3 rd 4 th 180.605 Food Systems Practicum 3 2 nd Evaluate benefits and tradeoffs of existing or proposed policy-based strategies to address food systems challenges.
+180.606 Case Studies in Food Production and Public Health OR 4 4 th FS5 180.644 Food System Resilience to Disasters: Covid-19, Climate Change, and Beyond OR 180.635 Seafood and Public Health: Global 2 4 th Define climate change and Trade, Nutrition, and the Environment 3 3' GESH1 Define climate change and describe multiple ways climate change will have an impact on public health to both a scientific and lay audience.
+180.611 The Global Environment, Climate Change and Public Health 4 1 st GESH2 Define behaviors related to climate change and environmental sustainability, identify factors that affect them, and design a behavior change intervention to address either climate change or environmental sustainability.
+224.689 Health Behavior Change at the Individual, Community and Household Levels 4 2 nd GESH3 Effectively communicate a position/opinion on a climate and/or sustainability topic.
+188.688 Global Environmental Sustainability and Health Seminar Note: students must enroll in this course for both 2nd and 4th term 1 2 nd , 4 th 2 nd , 4 th

-Comp.# Customized Competency Course Meeting Competency Credits Onsite Online 180.620 An Introduction to Food Systems and Public Health OR 4 2 nd GESH4 Characterize the role of food systems in sustainability and the environment 180.606 Case Studies in Food Production and Public Health OR 4 4 th 180.655 Baltimore Food Systems: A Case Study of Urban Food Environments (consent required) 4 3 rd GESH5 Apply principles of systems-thinking to understand the various causes and effects of climate change on the environment and public health 180.611 The Global Environment, Climate Change and Public Health 4 1 st HLM1 Leadership: Evaluate leadership styles as applied to self, organizations, and the impact on organizational performance.
-312.700: Leading Organizations 3 1 st SI, 1 st HLM2 Communication and Relationship Management: Apply concepts of negotiation to manage conflict, 552.623 Principles of Negotiation and Mediation AND .5 2 nd , 3 rd enhance problem-solving, and improve team dynamics.
-552.624 Application of Negotiation and Mediation .5 2 nd , 3 rd ньмз Professional & Social Responsibility: Explain the relationship between a commitment to self-development including continuing education, networking, reflection and personal improvement and leadership effectiveness.
-312.700: Leading Organizations 3 1 st SI, 1 st HLM4 Health & Healthcare Environment: Establish goals and objectives for improving health outcomes that incorporate an understanding of the social determinants of health and of the socioeconomic environment in which the organization functions.
-221.722: Quality Assurance Management Methods for Developing Countries 4 1 st 1 st HLM5 Business: Collate relevant data and information and analyze and evaluate this information to support or make an effective decision or recommendation.
-312.604: Quantitative Tools for Managers 3 2 nd , 3 rd SI
+Comp.# General Competency Course Meeting Competency Credits Onsite Online GESH4 Characterize the role of food systems in sustainability and the environment 180.620 An Introduction to Food Systems and Public Health OR 180.606 Case Studies in Food Production and Public Health OR 4 1 st 180.655 Baltimore Food Systems: A Case Study of Urban Food Environments (consent required) 4 3 rd GESH5 Apply principles of systems- thinking to understand the various causes and effects of climate change on the environment and public health 180.611 The Global Environment, Climate Change and Public Health 4 1 st HLM1 Evaluate leadership styles as applied to self, organizations, and the impact on organizational performance.
+312.700: Leading Organizations 3 1 st SI, 1 st HLM2 Identify tools and techniques to build, maintain, and evaluate high performance teams.
+312.702 Leading Change: Building and Empowering Teams 3 ω 3 ньмз Explain the relationship between a commitment to self-development including continuing education, networking, reflection and personal improvement and leadership effectiveness.
+312.700: Leading Organizations 3 1 st SI, 1 st HLM4 Apply the concepts and tools of quality management to design and improve a healthcare delivery system contextualized for diverse socioeconomic contexts and addressing the barriers to access, clinical quality and patient perspectives, and socioeconomic equity.
+221.722: Quality Assurance Management Methods for Developing Countries 4 1 st SI, 1 st HLM5 Collate relevant data and information and analyze and evaluate this information to support effective decision-making or recommendations.
+312.604: Quantitative Tools for Managers 3 2 nd , 3 rd 4 th